Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 What About Chiropractic and Massage?

 Some people go to chiropractors or massage therapists for back pain.
 Chiropractors try to fix the bones in your spine.
 Massage can help relax your muscles.
 There’s some evidence that massage can help with long-term back pain, especially if you also do exercises and stretches.
+If you experience back pain from running lower back, these treatments combined with proper exercise might offer relief.

 Acupuncture: Does it Work?

-Lower back Pain Medication
+Lower Back Pain Medication

-When to See a Doctor
+When to Consult with the Doctor

 What Else Can Help?